 The preparation of our financial statements in conformity with IFRS requires us to make many estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expenses.
 Those estimates and judgments are based on historical experience, available information, future expectations and other factors and assumptions that we believe are reasonable under the circumstances.
 We review our estimates and judgments on an ongoing basis and revise them when necessary.
 Actual results may differ from the original or revised estimates.
-Summaries of our significant accounting policies are contained in Note 3 "Summary of Significant Accounting Policies", of the Notes to our Audited Consolidated Financial Statements and Note 3 "Significant accounting policies", of the Notes to our Interim Consolidated Financial Statements.
+Summaries of our significant accounting policies are contained in Note 3 "Summary of Significant Accounting Policies", of the Notes to our Audited Consolidated Financial Statements.
 A description of our most critical policies, which we believe involve a significant degree of judgment or complexity or are areas where assumptions and estimates are significant to the preparation of our financial statements, follows.